-‘The Young And The Restless’ Recap For Friday: Ashley Sends Jack A Strong Message!
+‘The Young And The Restless’ Recap For Friday: Ashley Sends Jack A Strong Message

 Meanwhile, Kerry (Alice Hunter) joined the family, and at first, Dina (Marla Adams) didn’t love her, but eventually, Kerry brought her around, and Dina might just be her biggest fan.
 Unfortunately, Jack heard from Ashley, and she did not come back home for Thanksgiving.
 Instead, she sent a press release for her new My Beauty products, which left Jack brokenhearted.
 However, Kerry managed to cheer him up by revealing how she planned to beat Ashley at her own game and make sure that Jabot ends up on top in the end.

 Meanwhile, Rey (Jordi Vilasuso) showed up at Victoria’s (Amelia Heinle) demanding Nikki (Melody Thomas Scott) get Victor (Eric Braeden) out there to talk to him as soon as possible.
-The problem was, though, that Victor was still out of town on an extended business trip.
+The problem was that Victor was still out of town on an extended business trip.
 Rey eventually gave up and left, and Nikki and Victoria discussed their Tessa (Cait Fairbanks) problem.

 It’s still #Thanksgiving in Genoa City!
 Celebrate with #YR and tune in today!
 While you wait…tell us which family you would want to have Thanksgiving dinner with. ???? pic.twitter.com/kjBhhoPY09